 Our scissoring mechanisms use pre-mounted wheels that make the table very easy to open and close.
 The arms of our tables are usually outfitted with full cases that allow for heavy wiring loads.

-Our designers will work with you to find the very best solution for your room and functional requirements.
-Contact us and we’ll get started with a design tailored for you.
+Our modular conference room table designers will work with you to find the very best solution for your room and functional requirements.
+Contact us today and we’ll get started with a design tailored for you.